turingschool-examples/romcom/README.md

 ## Introduction

   On your loneliness of days.
-When you are halfway through a tub of ice cream, you can immerse yourself in fantasy and comedy to wash away your lacking and non-   existant social life.
+When you are halfway through a tub of ice cream, you can immerse yourself in fantasy & comedy, to wash away your wanting and non-   existant social life.

 ## Technologies
   - Javascript